Skip to main content

 Introduction

-KB exclusions let you block specific Windows updates from installing on any device in your organization.
+KB exclusions tell Level's automated patching to skip specific Windows updates.
 You identify the update by its KB number, add an optional description for context, and set an expiration date (or leave it permanent).
-Once added, the exclusion applies globally across your devices.
+Once added, the exclusion applies across every Windows device in your organization.

 Adding a KB Exclusion